seanpatrickmoran/Lariat/README.md

 # DEPRECATED

-The electron.js Lariat is no longer maintained except as an interesting reference to rolling vanilla JS with electron.JS.
+The desktop application version Lariat is no longer maintained.
 Instead, look here for the current web-development we're working on!

 [https://github.com/seanpatrickmoran/lariat-web-prototype](https://github.com/seanpatrickmoran/lariat-web-prototype)